cizer/ncu-report/README.md

 [![Build Status](https://travis-ci.org/cizer/ncu-report.svg?branch=master)](https://travis-ci.org/cizer/ncu-report)

 # ncu-report
 A report generator that produces a table showing which packages require updating.
-The report is generated in markdown format and can be integrated into your build.
+The report is generated in markdown (and optionally dokuwiki) format and can be integrated into your build.

 This tool uses the output of the [npm-check-updates](https://github.com/tjunnone/npm-check-updates) project